CARTAvis/carta-backend-ICD-test/Docker/README.md

 ## 2.

-Install Docker app ,
+Install Docker app.

-** On MacOS, the Docker Desktop app only assigns 2GB of RAM to Docker by default.
-This is insufficient to build the carta_backend using parallel make (e.g. make -j 2). **
-** The consequence of insufficient RAM is the build message c++: fatal error: Killed signal terminated program cc1plus.
+On MacOS, the Docker Desktop app only assigns 2GB of RAM to Docker by default.
+This is insufficient to build the carta_backend using parallel make (e.g. make -j 2).
+The consequence of insufficient RAM is the build message c++: fatal error: Killed signal terminated program cc1plus.
 To assign more RAM to Docker, go to Docker > Preferences > Resources, and drag the Memory slider up to at least 8GB.
 8GB seems to be OK for a -j2 build, but more would be better.
-Click Apply & Restart on the bottom right corner of the Preferences Window. **
+Click Apply & Restart on the bottom right corner of the Preferences Window.

 Build the Dockerfile.
 For example,

 ```
 docker build -f Dockerfile-carta -t carta-backend-dev .